VAFA203 Drawing Individual Projects

 - Develop confidence and recognize that mistakes and failures are accepted as a natural and essential way to growth as a creative person.

-Reference, Resource, or Learning Materials to be used by Students:The student will use source material from the library looking at various artists who have worked with similar subject matter.
+Reference, Resource, or Learning Materials to be used by Student:The student will use source material from the library looking at various artists who have worked with similar subject matter.
 Reference books on painting techniques and color theory will be helpful.
 When possible, museum and gallery trips will be encouraged in order for the student to see the work of both the masters and also contemporary painters.
 See course format.

 Review/Approval Date - 12/04; Revised 4/2012